Author: Shalini Mimani

 It's what makes you better than your competitors and the reason why customers would prefer you over them.

-It’s much more than a policy, slogan, or any offer and is embodied in your brand, services, products, customer experience, and interactions.
+Your unique selling proposition is a formulated position that your business takes in all that it does.
+It's much more than a policy, slogan, or any offer and is embodied in your brand, services, products, customer experience, and interactions.

 A unique selling proposition should be: